oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Client Impersonation

-A malicious client can impersonate another client and obtain access to protected resources if the impersonated client fails to, or is unable to, keep its client credentials confidential.
+If a confidential client has its credentials stolen, a malicious client can impersonate the client and obtain access to protected resources.

 The authorization server SHOULD enforce explicit resource owner authentication and provide the resource owner with information about